top of page

 Context: Refugee Week 2025

 This event takes place during Refugee Week, the UK’s largest arts and culture festival celebrating the contributions and resilience of people seeking sanctuary.
-The workshop contributes to national efforts to raise awareness and promote refugee rights through creative engagement.

 Contributors and activities